abdelkimo/or-tools/doc_sources/FAQ/source/index.rst

 General questions about:
 ^^^^^^^^^^^^^^^^^^^^^^^^
   :ref:`the documentation <faq:documentation:questions>`:
-    We try to answer questions on the documentation itself and on the documentation generation.
+    Questions on the documentation itself and on the documentation generation.

   :ref:`the installation and compilation <faq:installation:questions>`:
     How to compile the library?
 How to compile your own code?
 We try to answer common installation questions or at least to give you some links to the appropriate documentation.

   :ref:`the library <faq:library:questions>`:
-    We try to answer general questions about the library.
+    General questions about the library.

   :ref:`the CP Solver <faq:CPsolver:qestions>`:
-    We try to answer general questions about the CP Solver engine.
+    General questions about the CP Solver engine.

   :ref:`the CP Routing Solver <faq:routing:questions>`
-    We try to answer general questions about the CP Routing Solver engine.
+    General questions about the CP Routing Solver engine.

   :ref:`the Local Search algorithm <faq:localsearch:questions>`
-    We try to answer general questions about the way Local Search is implemented in *or-tools*.
+    General questions about the way Local Search is implemented in *or-tools*.

 .. toctree::